 The script entered more than one trade per bar and asset, which is normally a sign of a script bug - therefore the error message.
 If you really need a huge number of trades, for instance for unlimited grid trading or for training several advise functions at the same time, set the TradesPerBar variable to the required number of trades per bar and asset.

-Trading was stopped without closing the open trades, then resumed with a different Zorro version.
+A trading session was stopped without closing the open trades, then resumed with a different Zorro version or script version.
 Zorro can only continue trades that the same version has opened.
 Use the broker platform for closing the trades manually.

 Zorro attempted to log in to the broker, but another Zorro instance on the same PC is already connected.
 For multiple trading sessions and accounts, Zorro S is required.

-- What is the broker error message?
-If a symbol is wrong or unavailable, you'll normally get an error message from the broker API.
-If the symbol is correct, but the price type is wrong, you get no broker error message.
+- What's the error message from the broker API?
+It normally tells if a symbol is wrong, ambiguous, or unavailable.
+If the symbol is correct, but the price type is wrong, you might get no broker error message.

-- Is the market open and the broker server online?
-Sometimes servers are offline due to maintenance on weekends.
+- Is the market is open and the broker server online?
+Sometimes servers are offline due to maintenance at a certain time of day or on weekends.
+No problem during a trading session, but at startup.

-- Have you subscribed all market data?
-Depending on the broker API, you might need a subscription not only for market snapshots, but also for streaming data.
+- Do you have all needed market data subscriptions?
+Some brokers require a subscription not only for market snapshots, but also for streaming data.

-Historical price data could not be downloaded from the broker's price server.
+Historical price data could not be downloaded from the broker's price server or from an online source.
 The server can be offline or does not offer price data for the given asset and time period.
-For brokers that offer market data permissions, check if you've subscribed the permissions for the assets to be downloaded.
+For brokers that require market data subscriptions, check if you've subscribed the assets to be downloaded.
+Errors from online sources are usually due to an unsupported symbol or to exceeding a download limit.
+The full response can be found in the downloaded History\history.csv or history.json file.

-Check if the historical data is consistent (no mix of .t1, .t6, .t8, LEAN mode) and has similar resolution for all used assets.
-Tick resolution is recommended for testing with bar periods less than one minute.
-The test will otherwise run with interpolated price data, but won't be very accurate.
+Check if the historical data is consistent (no mix of different .t1, .t6, or .t8 files) and has similar resolution for all used assets.
+Second or tick resolution is needed for testing with bar periods less than one minute.

 Bad code - your format string contained an invalid field placeholder.